enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc in bybit inverse
+the bot's purpose is to accumulate btc in bybit inverse and usdt in binance usdt futures

 it is a market maker bot, making a grid of limit orders above and below price

 it listens to websocket live stream of trades, and updates its orders continuously

+there are two modes, static grid and dynamic grid, set by user in settings

+static grid mode places entries at fixed absolute price intervals

+dynamic grid mode places entries at a percentage distance from position price, modified by pos_margin / margin_limit

 ------------------------------------------------------------------